wpscanteam/wpscan/README.md

     --wordlist | -w <wordlist>          Supply a wordlist for the password brute forcer.
     --username | -U <username>          Only brute force the supplied username.
     --usernames     <path-to-file>      Only brute force the usernames from the file.
-    --threads  | -t <number of threads> The number of threads to use when multi-threading requests.
+    --cache-dir       <cache-directory> Set the cache directory.
     --cache-ttl       <cache-ttl>       Typhoeus cache TTL.
     --request-timeout <request-timeout> Request Timeout.
     --connect-timeout <connect-timeout> Connect Timeout.
+    --threads  | -t <number of threads> The number of threads to use when multi-threading requests.
     --max-threads     <max-threads>     Maximum Threads.
     --throttle        <milliseconds>    Milliseconds to wait before doing another web request.
 If used, the --threads should be set to 1.
     --help     | -h                     This help screen.